fluxcd/helm-operator-get-started/README.md

 For production, instead of tagging the images with the Git commit, I would use [Semantic Versioning](https://semver.org).

 Let's assume that I want to promote the code from the `stg` branch into `master` and do a production release.
-After merging the `stg` into `master` I would cut a release by tagging `master` with my new version `0.4.1`.
+After merging the `stg` into `master` I would cut a release by tagging `master` with my new version `0.4.11`.

-On Git tag the the CI would kick in and publish a new image as in `podinfo:version`:
+When I push the git tag, the CI will publish a new image in the `repo/app:git_tag` format:

 ```bash
 $ cd hack && ./ci-mock.sh -r stefanprodan/podinfo -v 0.4.10